foucault/nvfancontrol/README.md

 you have libraries installed in different locations export them using the `LIBRARY_PATH` environment variable.

+### Enable Coolbits (Linux only)

+For Linux ensure that Coolbits is enabled from your X11 server settings.
+To do so create a file named `20-nvidia.conf` within `/etc/X11/xorg.conf.d/` containing the following

+    Section "Device"
+        Identifier "Device 0"
+        Driver     "nvidia"
+        VendorName "NVIDIA Corporation"
+        BoardName  "IDENTIFIER FOR YOUR GPU"
+        Option     "Coolbits" "4"
+    EndSection

+The important bit is the `Coolbits` option.
+Valid Coolbits values for dynamic fan control are `4`, `5` and `12`.
+A sample configuration file is provided.

 ### Use and configure

 To run the program just execute the `nvfancontrol` binary.
 Add the `-d` or